 Have you heard that there are many avocado oil benefits for hair and health?
 Some of the stories are incredible.

 There are a lot of stories circulating online about people growing their hair to amazing lengths in very little time or repairing damaged hair virtually overnight, and many of these stories incorporate the use of avocado oil.

 Does this mean that you shouldn’t count on avocado oil for hair improvement?
 Absolutely not!
 There are still many benefits to treating your hair with avocado oil, and there are some powerful oil blends that use avocado oil and other essential oils to keep hair shiny, healthy, and youthfully thick.

 While it isn’t quite the miracle worker that some people may lead you to believe, it can help stimulate your hair follicles so that they’re more likely to produce new hairs.
 The downside is that you will have to use the oil consistently and wait for this to happen because it doesn’t occur overnight.

 Why is avocado oil better for growing hair than many other natural oils that contain an equal amount of monounsaturated fats?
 It comes down to the amount of fatty acids compacted into this oil along with a higher concentration of vitamin E and beneficial minerals.

 In order for avocado oil to work, you need to work it into your hair and rub it into your scalp.
 Take the time to give yourself a much-deserved scalp massage, allowing the oil to sink deep into your pores.

 You lose a lot of the vitamins that are naturally found in the fruit as well, but the oil does deliver a healthy dose of monounsaturated fats that can nourish your hair and leave it silky smooth.

 This is yet another reason to spend some time massaging your scalp with avocado oil.
 It’s an excellent moisturizer for your scalp and can relieve the itchiness and irritation that comes with dandruff.

-scalp massage with this oil can also remove a lot of the dead skin that would otherwise drop onto your clothing and irritate you in daily life.
+A good scalp massage with this oil can also remove a lot of the dead skin that would otherwise drop onto your clothing and irritate you in daily life.

 You’re likely to experience less dandruff in the future, since this oil